 My own experience, observation, and interaction with other people over a period of time have informed me that the majority of the urban population (leave alone the rural) in India is not aware of this condition.

 What is Knock Knee or Genu valgum?

-Common Causes of Knock Knees among Adults
+Common Causes of Knock Knees in Adulthood

 - Bone infection